-- (2) A director is entitled to be paid out of the funds of the Alliance for any out-of-pocket expenses for travel and accommodation properly and reasonably incurred - (a) in attending a Board meeting or - (b) in attending a general meeting; or - (c) otherwise in connection with the Alliance's business.
+- (2) A director is entitled to be paid out of the funds of the Alliance for any out-of-pocket expenses for travel and accommodation properly and reasonably incurred - (a) in attending a Board meeting; or - (b) in attending a general meeting; or - (c) in attending a subcommittee meeting; or - (d) otherwise in connection with the Alliance's business. - (3) For the avoidance of doubt, the payment of out-of-pocket expenses under this rule 49 is separate to the remuneration paid to a director under rule 50.